 |Evergreen sails over the top of Agape on a reaching leg during the 1978 Canada's Cup|

-With her new mast, Evergreen crossed the starline of the next race early, and it was Agape’s race until Evergreen rolled her on the second spinnaker reach and went on to win by 57 seconds.
-Protest flags were flying from both boats as they finished, and the resulting four protests meant that the jury had a marathon overnight sitting overnight before dismissing all of them.
-The final race, the 12th day of the series, was a repeat of the fifth race, with Agape winning the start, staying ahead on the beat and first reach, only to see Evergreen power over her on the second reach.
-Another protest, this time by Agape, was disallowed, but meant the victory celebrations for the Royal Hamilton Yacht Club – long awaited at the time – could not start until midnight (the story of Evergreen’s victory is covered in more detail in a book by Doug Hunter – "Against the Odds").
+With her new mast, Evergreen crossed the startline of the next race early, and it was Agape’s race until Evergreen rolled her on the second spinnaker reach and went on to win by 57 seconds.
+Protest flags were flying from both boats as they finished, and the resulting four protests meant that the jury had a marathon overnight sitting before dismissing all of them.
+The final race, on the 12th day of the series, was a repeat of the fifth race, with Agape winning the start, staying ahead on the beat and first reach, only to see Evergreen power over her on the second reach.
+Another protest, this time by Agape, was disallowed, but meant the victory celebrations for the Royal Hamilton Yacht Club – long awaited at the time – could not start until midnight.
+The story of Evergreen’s victory is covered in more detail in a book by Doug Hunter – "Against the Odds".

 |From the cover of 'Against the Odds', the story of Evergreen's challenge for the 1978 Canada's Cup|

 Evergreen and her fellow competitors then found themselves in the middle of the deadliest ocean race in history, the 1979 Fastnet, where they were struck by an unpredicted and very fierce storm.
 In the end, 15 lives and 30 boats were lost, and it is remarkable that Evergreen survived relatively intact given her reputation for gear failures and her controversial deck hatch arrangement.
 Evergreen retired from the race safely, and Green later credited his crew’s preparedness for their fortunate survival, and he recounted that “it was a terrifying experience where every wave brought with it the fear that it was the one that would be your last”.